General Medicine Wards

 Surgical Co-Management Services

 The Stanford Divison of Hospital Medicine Surgical Co-management (SCM) programs were created in partnership with their respective departments of surgery, representing a significant partnership between the Division of Hospital Medicine to the Stanford community beyond the Department of Medicine.
-Current partnerships are with the Departments of Orthopedic Surgery and Neurosurgery.
+Current partnerships are with the Departments of Orthopedic Surgery, Neurosurgery and Ears, Nose and Throat (ENT).
 The goal of the program is to provide the highest quality care to surgical patients by combining the strength of medicine and surgery.
 SCM has successfully improved reduced perioperative medical complications in a cost-effective manner for both of these service lines.
 The Orthopedic Co-management team also operates the Hospitalist Consult Clinic (HCC) for the assessment and optimization of medical conditions prior to surgery.

 SCM is also involved in medical education by serving as preceptors to Internal Medicine resident and Geriatric Medicine fellowship trainees, which affords unique exposure to perioperative medicine.